top of page

 We do not allow adoption outside of adoption events.
 There are some rare exceptions for adults only but that will be noted in the animals specific page.
 We occasionally have adoption events during the week if we have more than 7 puppies available for adoption.
 Keep an eye on our web page on Saturday evenings to see if we will hold a mid-week adoption and which puppies will be there.

-• What happens to a puppy that doesn't find a home?
+• What if a puppy doesn't find a home?

 • Can you hold my puppy after adoption?